nclark-lab/erc/README.md

 ## Use Instructions:
 **The script you should open and use is** `RunERC.R`.
 This contains the workflow, which is comprised of several data-processing (and time-consuming) subfunctions.

-First, change the file names in the file about the .
-This may include the other R files in this package, such as `Updates2022.R`.
-Make sure you set a valid output file name as well.
+First, set the tree and output file names, on lines 11 and 12.
+You may also need to add the full path to the other R files in this package, such as `Updates2022.R` (further up in the code).
 Finally, you're ready to run the code!

 At the end of execution, you will have a data object called "corres" which will also be saved as your output .RDS file.
 Use ``corres[["cor"]]`` to see and operate on the correlation matrix. ``corres[["count"]]`` represents the number of observations/branches that went into each correlation.